tkr22777/teaching-kg-574/19_routing_fundamentals_distance_vector.md

 # Routing Fundamentals & Global Routing

 ## Overview
-We build an intuitive picture of how routers move packets between networks.
-We’ll first outline routing protocol types at a high level, then see how the global Internet is organized into Autonomous Systems (AS).
-Finally, we’ll read a routing table and follow a packet step by step, finishing with how routers choose the “best” route.
+Back in Week 6, we learned how to *read* a routing table—seeing prefixes, next hops, and interfaces.
+Now we'll see how routes get *into* that table and how routers use them to move packets between networks.
+We'll outline routing protocol types at a high level, then see how the global Internet is organized into Autonomous Systems (AS).
+Finally, we'll trace a packet step by step and learn how routers choose the "best" route when multiple options exist.

-What you’ll learn (in plain language):
-- The kinds of routing protocols and where they are used
-- Why the Internet is a “network of networks” (AS) and where BGP fits
-- How to read a routing table and trace a packet across two routers
-- How routers break ties: longest prefix → AD → metric

 ## Key Terms
 - **Autonomous System (AS)**: A network under a single administrative control.